ingeniamc/ingeniamotion/docs/what_is_ingeniamotion.rst

 MotionController namespaces
 ---------------------------

-MotionController functionalities are group in different namespaces.
+MotionController functionalities are group in the following namespaces.

 **Motion**

-In this namespace we will found all the functions that will help us to move the servos.
+In this namespace we will find all the functions that will help us to move the servos.

 **Communication**

-This namespace has all the functions to make simple communication with the servo: connect, read or write a register, load or save configuration, load firmware, etc.
+This namespace has all the basic communication functions with the servo: connect, read or write a register, load or save configuration, load firmware, etc.

 **Configuration**

-Here we will found functions to configure the servo: configure limits, feedbacks, brake settings, etc.
+Here we will find functions to configure the servo: configure limits, feedbacks, brake settings, etc.

 **Capture**

-This namespace will help us of work with monitoring and similar.
+This namespace will help us to work with monitoring and similar features.

 **Tests**

-The functions of this namespace will help us to lunch some test for the commissioning process.
+The functions of this namespace will help us to lunch some tests for the commissioning process.